armhzjz/DenseNet/README.md

 ## About <a name = "about"></a>

-After reading the DenseNet paper I was very surprised for it being so simple and yet so powerfull that I decided to make my own implementation of it and give it a try.<br>
+After reading the [DenseNet paper](https://arxiv.org/abs/1608.06993) I was very surprised for it being so simple and yet so powerfull.
+So I decided to make my own implementation of it and give it a try.<br>
 I used [this Cifar-10 datase](https://www.kaggle.com/emadtolba/cifar10-comp) from kaggle to test the performance of my implementation.
 For that purpose, I trained a total of 4 DenseNet networks to the data; 2 of them were BC variants and the other to were none BC networks.
 The quick analysis I did on these four networks can be found in [this jupyter notebook](performance_Analysis/Cifar-10_performanceTest.ipynb).

 ## Authors <a name = "authors"></a>